carolinehakes/carolinehakes.github.io/README.md

 View the project [here](https://rpubs.com/carolinemhakes/705189).

 ## Biden Flexdashboard Project
 For my final project of this course, I had to create a mini site using the data from the Biden transition assignment (linked above).
 I used the flexdashboard template in RStudio to create this site.
+The dashboard shows the Biden Transition Agency Review Teams from largest to smallest.
+My hope is that people will be able to use this information to get a better understanding of what the Biden administration's top priorities are.
+For example, it makes sense that the Department of Health and Human Services has the largest Agency Review Team, due to the importance of tackling the COVID-19 pandemic.
+View the project [here](https://rpubs.com/carolinemhakes/bidenagencyteams).
 ```